List of foreign electoral interventions: 1990 election (by United States, United Kingdom, Germany and Belgium)

 According to The New York Times, National Endowment for Democracy (NED) funding for political parties was considered controversial in Czechoslovakia, as it was seen as foreign interference favoring political parties close to Vaclav Havel.
 The NED provided $400,000 in grants, much of which were used to buy computers, fax machines and copiers that were helpful in the campaign.
 The British Conservative Party also provided 2 campaign experts, and Christian Democrat parties in Belgium and Germany sent more electronics.

+Danzig

+1935 election (by Nazi Germany)

+The NSDAP had financial backing from the German government and Joseph Goebbels, Rudolf Hess, Hermann Göring and Bernhard Rust campaigned for the party.
+The campaign of the other parties was suppressed by the City government.
+Despite open fraud, the final election results were seen as a disappointment for the Nazis and they failed to reach the super-majority.

 Denmark

 1943 election (by Nazi Germany)

 During the German Occupation of Denmark, regular elections were held in accordance to the constitution.
-The German-funded National Socialist Workers' Party of Denmark only received 2.2% and just 3 seats like in the election before and thus far below expectations despite the absence of the German Schleswig Party.
-Germany then founded Schalburg Corps as an replacement.
+The German-funded National Socialist Workers' Party of Denmark (DNSAP) only received 2.2% and just 3 seats like in the election before and thus far below expectations despite the absence of the German Schleswig Party.
+Germany then founded Schalburg Corps as a replacement for the DNSAP.